deadbaed/point/readme.md

 run `./install.sh` in the folder of what you want to configure.

 ## vscode
-to sync settings in vscode, hit `ctrl + p` and run `ext install Shan.code-settings-sync`, and restart vscode.
+install the [sync extension](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync), and restart vscode.

-once vscode has restarted, hit `shift + alt + d` and enter your [git token](https://github.com/settings/tokens) (vscode will open a new page for you if you dont have one alreay saved) and enter your [gist id](https://gist.github.com/x4m3/09c508d05a4eb733a85598788226e407) (for me it's **`09c508d05a4eb733a85598788226e407`**) afterwards.

-your settings should start to download, and you should get in the output tab a log of the extension.
+get a [github token](https://github.com/settings/tokens) for vscode to be able to sync vscode extensions and settings

+ - `shift + alt + d` downloads your settings
+ - `shift + alt + u` uploads your settings

+my gist id is: **09c508d05a4eb733a85598788226e407**

+see my settings on github: https://gist.github.com/x4m3/09c508d05a4eb733a85598788226e407